 CONFERENCE PARTICIPATION AND PREPARATION QUESTIONS:

 AMUN requests the submission of position papers from all delegations.
 We see the possibility of two types of position papers: internal to the delegation and external, for public use at the Conference.
 In particular, AMUN encourages delegations to use internal position papers as a tool in preparing their delegates.
 If students are required to submit a position paper on their topic(s), this both serves as a way to encapsulate the main points on paper, and as a teaching/reference tool for the other members of the delegation.
-Internal position papers can be very specific, talking not only about the country’s public policies, but also about negotiating points and possible diplomatic postures which the delegation can take on each point.
+Internal position papers can be very specific, talking not only about the country’s public policies, but also about negotiating points and possible diplomatic postures, which the delegation can take on each point.
 External position papers are useful as a public statement of the delegation’s positions, and AMUN requests these from all delegations.
-Public position papers received by the Conference will be kept on file in Home Government.
-We have provided Sample Position Papers on the website.
+Public position papers are due on 25 October, with late papers accepted until 7 November.
+Papers received by the Conference submission deadline will be made available here in early November.
+We have also provided Sample Position Papers on our website.

 Purview is the designation and limitations of discussed topics within each of the subdivisions of the United Nations.
 Purview is limited by powers and authority granted to a committee or council by the United Nations Charter.
 Purview limitations separate United Nations committees from each other by preventing conflicting statements, defining authority and expertise on specific aspects of broad topics, and breaking up complex issues into separate and more manageable segments.
-Limitations include making recommendations rather than binding resolutions, or generally discussing a topic rather than a specific incident.
+Limitations include making recommendations rather than binding resolutions or generally discussing a topic rather than a specific incident.

 The first resource is the Charter of the United Nations, which defines the powers of the main bodies of the United Nations.
 The Charter also addresses the limitation of these bodies to create binding resolutions and their obligations to their Member States.